RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 additional fees may apply and additional steps may need to be taken to account for this time.

 ### Sick Time and Self Care

 Life is bumpy.
-We are ultimately happy to accomodate the bumpiness of life.
-These generally could include items such as being out of the office for a few hours for a doctor's appt, renewing your driver's license, participating in a citizenship activity, et cetera.
+We are happy to accommodate the bumpiness of life.
+These generally could include items such as being out of the office for a few hours for a doctor's appointment, renewing your driver's license, participating in a citizenship activity, et cetera.

-You may take up to a day for any sort of selfcare reason.
+You may take up to a day for any sort of self care reason.
 If you need to take more than a day, it should be considered PTO.

-These accommodations will generally be referred to as sick time or personal time.
+These accommodations will generally be referred to as sick time or self care time.
 You are not required to take PTO for this time.

 The funding for this comes out of company profit, and is not accounted for as compensation.

 However, if you are sick or struggling in some other way, you may, having given notice to your team, take the time you need to take to be better.

-If this is for more than one day, this is probably not sick/personal time, and should be taken as vacation or unpaid leave.
+If this is for more than one day, this is probably not sick/self care time, and should be taken as vacation or unpaid leave.

-You must identify in your timesheet how much leave, vacation, sick time, or personal time you are taking, and the reason.
+You must identify in your timesheet how much leave, vacation, sick time, or self care time you are taking, and the reason.

 ### Paid Time Off